jundalisay/superb/content/en/social/supersociology/principles/part-3/chapter-10.md

 ---
+heading: "Chapter 10"
 title: "What is Feudalism?"
-heading: "A delegated system of political and economic control"
+# heading: "A delegated system of political and economic control"
 date: 2021-07-21
 image: /photos/medieval/spartan.jpg
 description: "Feudalism is a delegated system of political and economic control"
-linkb: /superphysics/fallacies/is-ought-problem
-linkbtext: "Is Ought Problem"
-linkf: /social/supersociology/principles/common-interest
-linkftext: "Common Interest"
 youtube: "J6F2_PF2wbo"
 author: Juan
 icon: /icons/ss.png